-Finalists Selected for 2019 California Leopold Conservation Award
+Finalists for 2020 California Leopold Conservation Award Selected

-Three finalists have been selected for the prestigious 2019 California Leopold Conservation Award®.
+Three finalists have been selected for the 2020 California Leopold Conservation Award®.

 The finalists are:

 - Burroughs Family Farms of Denair in Stanislaus County.
 Ward and Rose Marie Burroughs and their children raise dairy and beef cattle, poultry, eggs, almonds and olives.
-Over the past 17 years they have transitioned all of their operations to meet certified organic standards.
+They have transitioned all of their operations to meet certified organic standards.
 They continually refine their systems to reduce water use, improve soil fertility, and increase biodiversity.
-Rotationally grazing cattle and chickens in their orchards to feed on cover crops (rather than mowing or using herbicides) is one example of how they work to create one holistic, interrelated system of farming.
+Rotationally grazing cattle and chickens in their orchards to feed on cover crops (rather than mowing or using herbicides) is one way they work to create one holistic, interrelated system of farming.
 They’ve hosted a variety of on-farm research projects, including studying the carbon-sequestration benefits of reincorporating almond hulls back into orchards after processing.

 - Philip Verwey Farms of Hanford in Kings County.
 Philip and Shelley Verwey’s 9,500-cow dairy farm conserves water and energy while producing milk and electricity.
 Water is used several times to chill milk tanks, clean the barn and parlor, and provide the herd’s drinking needs, thanks to a watering recycling system.
 A covered-lagoon manure digester generates electricity for the farm’s buildings, irrigation wells and 3,000 area homes.
 Replacing diesel-powered feed mixers with electric mixing stations increased efficiency while reducing air emissions.
 The Verweys are working toward a goal of becoming a net-zero carbon dairy farm.
 They have also dedicated habitat for native vegetation, trees, and birds.

-The Leopold Conservation Award will be presented at the California Farm Bureau Federation’s Annual Meeting in December.
-The award recipient will receive $10,000 and a crystal depicting Aldo Leopold.
+The Leopold Conservation Award will be presented during the California Farm Bureau Federation’s Annual Meeting in December.
+The award recipient will receive $10,000 and a crystal award.

 “Congratulations to this year’s Leopold Conservation Award finalists for showing how California farms and ranches of all types and sizes employ care and stewardship in producing crops, dairy foods and animal products,” said Jamie Johansson, California Farm Bureau Federation President.